Rank two weak Fano bundles on del Pezzo threefolds of degree five: Moduli spaces of rank weak Fano bundles on a del Pezzo -fold of degree

 \subsection{Preliminaries and setting}

 Our main purpose of this section is to investigate $M^{\wF}_{0,4}$ and prove Theorem~\ref{mainthm-moduli}.
 To show this theorem, we associate this moduli space with the moduli space of representations of a certain quiver.
-For notation about quivers and its representations, we basically follow \cite{King94,Reineke08}.
-Furthermore, we work over the following notation until the end of this section.
+Notations about quivers and its representations basically follow those in \cite{King94,Reineke08}.
+Furthermore, this section works with the following additional notations.

 \begin{nota} \begin{itemize} \item Let $\mcH$ be the cokernel of the natural map